Looking for the best things to do in Miami, Florida? This vibrant city holds so much to entertain you for days!

 One of the best museums in Florida, the Frost Museum of Science is one of the best things to do in Miami.
-Check it out from 9:30 AM – 6 PM daily with tickets at $25 for adults and $21 for children!
+Check it out from 9:30 AM – 6 PM daily.

 In 1959, a little boy opened a fruit stand to help his father sell produce from their family farm.
 To get attention, his dad wrote “Robert Is Here” on two signs.
 After selling all his produce by noon, a budding entrepreneur was born.

-Today, Robert Is Here has become a local mainstay, one of the best things to do in Miami.
-It’s not just a fruit stand, Robert Is Here has become a Miami tradition, a gathering place, and a daily community service!r
+Today, Robert Is Here has become a local mainstay, one of the best things to do near Miami, Florida.
+It’s not just a fruit stand, Robert Is Here has become a Miami tradition, a gathering place, and a daily community service!

-Robert Is Here features the most rare and exotic fruits and vegetables.
-On any given day you can find avocados, purple plumbs, herbs, sunflowers, Idaho potatoes, kale, asparagus, seedless watermelons, and pomegranates!
+Robert Is Here features the rarest and most exotic fruits and vegetables.
+On any given day, you can find avocados, purple plumbs, herbs, sunflowers, Idaho potatoes, kale, asparagus, seedless watermelons, and pomegranates!

 Robert Is Here is open seven days a week from 9 AM – 5 PM.

-In Miami, there’s no more hip places to et a cocktail than on a chic rooftop bar.
+There are no more hip places to get a cocktail than on a chic rooftop bar in Miami.
 There’s no better place to indulge in libations than the Sugar Rooftop Bar at the Bickell City Centre.

-For small bites, choose selections form an Asian-inspired tapas menu.
-Have a fresh sushi roll, boneless Korean barbecue wings, or a truffled pistachio tatiki.
+For small bites, choose selections from an Asian-inspired tapas menu.
+Have a fresh sushi roll, boneless Korean barbecue wings, or a truffled pistachio tataki.